 - build confidence and improve productivity of new or outsourced staff not familiar with the codebase;

-- Extend to other programming languages, besides Java.
+- Extendable to other programming languages, besides Java.

-- Integrate with professional workflows and tools, e.g. bug tracking systems, continuous integration tools, IDEs.
+- Enabled for professional workflows and tools, e.g. bug tracking systems, continuous integration tools, IDEs.

 Locating Bugs without Looking Back, MSR 2016.
 Paper: http://oro.open.ac.uk/45654.